Georgia Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Towns County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Towns County that you need to transfer you would only need to order our forms once for all of your properties in Towns County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Towns County you only need to order once.

 Georgia Law 496, effective July 1, 2024, introduced Chapter 17 regarding Transfer on Death (TOD) deeds.
 This new chapter affects the creation, execution, and enforcement of TOD deeds in the state.
 Here's how Chapter 17 affects TOD deeds: